QuantLet/Styleguide-and-FAQ/Outdated: Styleguide.md

 Every Quantlet consists of two elementary parts with equal relevance:
 * __Header-Section:__ Contains Meta-Information about the functionality, origin and purpose.
 Furthermore, a list of keywords and references to other related Quantlets are stated.
-The relevance of the header lies in its functionality as an information source for all succeeding data mining activities (e.g. Clustering, filtering and recommendation engines).
-Because clustering is an integral part of QuantNet the provision of sufficient meta-information is mandatory.
+The header will be included as a comment in the code section.
+Besides the commented in-code version of your header you will need to create an extra file "metainfo.txt", which will include a formatted version of your header.
+The formatted "metainfo.txt" will be used for data mining practices (e.g. Clustering, filtering and recommendation engines) and is therefore mandatory.
+In the next sections, you will find examples on how to format the "metainfo.txt"

 * __Code-Section:__ A correctly working code represents the second elementary part.
 The described functionality in the metainfo should